 - Brook has died and come Back from the Dead thanks to the Revive-Revive Fruit.
 He knows the pain of death more than anyone in the world and takes issue with people who don't value their own lives.
 When Zeo orders his men to throw their lives away to become a grudge against humans, Brook singles him out for the callousness.

 - Downplayed with Jimbei when someone talks down about the slavery of the Fishmen and assumes all Fishmen were slaves at one point.
 Jimbei himself was never made a slave but many of his old crewmates were, so he knew about the horrors they went through as slaves.

 - Due to the fact The Punisher's origin revolves around the death of his family (especially his two young children) if he sees a child being harmed or at risk he tends to flashback to the day of his family's death.
 Then things go horribly, horribly wrong for the abusive party.

-- In Murder by Numbers, the lead loses all objectivity dealing with one of the suspects, Richie, because his cocky, abrasive demeanor reminds her of her abusive ex.
+- In Murder by Numbers (2002), the lead loses all objectivity dealing with one of the suspects, Richie, because his cocky, abrasive demeanor reminds her of her abusive ex.

-- Commander Sam Vimes of the Watch in Discworld often relates a crime to his past of living in the ghetto.
-Take my advice, don't pick on the poor in Ankh-Morpork if Vimes could find out about it... not healthy for you.
+- Commander Sam Vimes of the Watch often relates a crime to his past of living in the ghetto.
+Don't pick on the poor in Ankh-Morpork because Vimes could find out about it, and this would not healthy for you.